nirvik-alpha/TechHub/README.md

-# TechHub
+# TechHub-CSE4126

-This is a Distributed DataBase System (DDS) project.
+TechHub is a distributed database project.

-Used software was Oracle11g and PL/SQL language was used.

-This is a simple project developed for the purpose of CSE 4126 course.
+PL/SQL scripts are used to do this project.
+The software used for this project is Oracle Database 10g Express Edition.
+This project includes two sites located at two different locations and they are controlled by a server.